gosling-lang/gosling.js/CONTRIBUTING.md

 ## Testing Production Build Using Editor

 It is sometimes necessary to test the production build of Gosling.js.
-This frequently happened to us when we needed to ensure that certain data fetchers, like BAM and VCF, work in the production.
+This frequently happened to us when we needed to ensure that certain data fetchers, like BAM and VCF, work correctly without errors in a deployed app.

 To test this, you need to build the project first and then preview the production build.